Supreme Court allows full enforcement of Trump travel ban

 Related: Confusion led agents to violate court orders early in Trump travel ban

-Lawsuits challenging the new restrictions, brought by Hawaii and a refugee group, continue to play out in the lower courts.
+Lawsuits challenging the new restrictions, brought by Hawaii and the International Refugee Assistance Project, continue to play out in the lower courts.
 The Supreme Court will revisit the issue of whether to let the entire ban be enforced or whether to exempt close family members, once the other appeals reach the justices early next year.

 Justices Ruth Bader Ginsburg and Sonia Sotomayor said they would have kept the family exemptions in place while the issue is on appeal.